contrivancecompanychicago/cosine-game-forum-harlowe/README.md

 * Characters in rendered passages are no longer individually wrapped in `<tw-char>` elements, due to it breaking RTL text.
 This means CSS that styles individual characters currently cannot be used.
 * Eliminated the ability to use property reference outside of macros - you can no longer do `$var's 1st`, etc. in plain passage text, without wrapping a `(print:)` around it.
 * You can no longer attach text named properties to arrays using property syntax (e.g. `(set: $a's Garply to "grault")`).
 Only `1st`, `2ndlast`, etc. are allowed.
 * Altered `is`, `is in` and `contains` to use compare-by-value.
-Now, instead of using JS's compare-by-reference semantics, TwineScript compares containers by value - that is, by checking if their contents are identical.
+Now, instead of using JS's compare-by-reference semantics, Harlowe compares containers by value - that is, by checking if their contents are identical.
 This brings them into alignment with the copy-by-value semantics used by `(set:)` and such.

 ####New Features